U.S. flag

 Absence for Medical Examinations

-Immediate Treatment of On-the-Job Injury
+Absence for Immediate Treatment of On-the-Job Injury

-An employee injured on-the-job may be granted excused absence for an initial examination and for immediate treatment by a physician of the employee's choice on the day of injury.
+An employee injured on-the-job must be granted excused absence for an initial examination and for immediate treatment by a physician of the employee's choice on the day of injury.
 Where local treatment is not available for employees who are duty stationed outside the continental United States, an employee may be excused for whatever period is required for travel to and from the nearest medical facility for necessary treatment.

-Treatment for Illness Occurring during Working Hours
+Absence for Treatment for Illness Occurring during Working Hours

 An employee who becomes ill during working hours may be granted excused absence for up to one hour for consultation and treatment in the nearest medical facility, including a government health unit or emergency room.